amitfin/retry/README.md

 #### `backoff` parameter (optional)

-The amount of seconds to wait between retries.
+The amount of seconds to wait between attempts.
 It's expressed in a special template format with square brackets `"[[ ... ]]"` instead of curly brackets `"{{ ... }}"`.
 This is needed to prevent from rendering the expression in advance. `attempt` is provided as a variable, holding a zero-based counter. `attempt` is zero for 1st expression evaluation, and increasing by one for subsequence evaluations.
 Note that there is no delay for the initial attempt, so the list of delays always starts with a zero.

 The default value is `"[[ 2 ** attempt ]]"` which is an exponential backoff.
 These are the delay times of the first 7 attempts: [0, 1, 2, 4, 8, 16, 32] (each delay is twice than the previous one).
 The following are the second offsets from the initial call [0, 1, 3, 7, 15, 31, 63].